SeCh956852/data-maker/README.md

 ## **How It Works**

-Data Maker generates data by randomly selecting from a list of possible data values.
-This process is repeated until the program generates the required amount of data as specified by the user
+Data Maker generates data by randomly selecting from a list of possible data values, stored in a text file.
+This process is repeated until the program generates the required amount of data as specified by the user.